-We next meet him in October 1692, where he recommended Rayaji Lingdeo Kulkarni to Ramchandra Nilkanth as a "useful man".
-Rayaji Lingdeo was given half a chawar of land in inam.
+We next meet him in October 1692, where he recommended Rayaji Lingdeo Kulkarni to Ramchandra Nilkanth as a 'useful man', A. Rayaji Lingdeo was given half a chawar of land in inam.
 Hence, it was important for the state not only to cultivate Kashi Ranganath, but also his network of people.
 We don't know what return favours Kashi Ranganath could have received from Rayaji Lingdeo Kulkarni.
-In 1693, Kashi Ranganath was given in inam one chawar of land around Malkapur for the same reasonTM".
+In 1693, Kashi Ranganath was given in inam one chawar of land around Malkapur for the same reason 55.
 Obviously, the state was finding the need to ensure his continuing loyalty.
 Then we lose contact with him for four years and meet him again in July 1706.
-We then meet him in 1706 taking over the Kulkarni watan of Borgoan from Bhagawant Malhar and Gopal Malhar Kulkarnixxl".
-The circumstances are interesting more so because they give us a glimpse into the economic world of private, nongovernment actors.
-During the Mughal invasion of Kolhapur in 1680's, the father of Bhagawant and Gopal borrowed Rs.100 from Kashi Ranganath.
-So, clearly, Kashi Ranganath did lend money to others, though not to the government.
+We then meet him in 1706 taking over the Kulkarni watan of Borgoan from Bhagawant Malhar and Gopal Malhar Kulkarni halfer this event, the father of Bhagawant and Gopal borrowed Rs.100 from Kashi Ranganath.
 After this event, the Kulkarni family had to migrate in the political turmoil, returning to Borgoan when things settled down after five years.
-They lived in Borgaon for six months, but then were forced to migrate again to Kashi Rangnath's village.
+They lived in Borgaon for six months, but then were forced to migrate again to Kashi Ranganath's village.
 Here, they borrowed 2400 seers of grain from him before migrating once again to Kudal.
 The father, Malhar Bhognath died at Kudal.
 In the meanwhile, Kashi Ranganath was in service with Rajaram, migrating with him to Verul.
 He sent his men to Kudal, asking the Kulkarnis to repay his debt.
 The Kulkarnis repaid Rs.36.
 Including the interest (twice the principal on cash borrowings and thrice on the grain), the original debt was by then, worth Rs.614.00.
 The Kulkarnis pleaded inability to repay.
 Finally, with the intermediation of Antaji Tukdeo and Sivaji Tukdeo (persons whose careers are similar to Kashi Ranganath), they succeeded in persuading Kashi Ranganath to accept the Kulkarni watan in lieu of repayment.
 Here, we see Kashi Ranganath in his role as a money lender.
 The fact that he succeeded in lending such a large amount of grain to the Kulkarnis points to the possibility that grain trade was also one of his many interests.
 The Kulkarnis themselves could have perhaps wanted to sell this grain, but were forced to migrate and incurred losses that they could not recoup.
 Thus, they themselves were possibly traders along with being watandars.
 At this time, the disturbances in the Deccan had raised the price of grain significantly, both because the supply networks were disturbed and the higher military demand.
 Probably, the Kulkarnis bought the grain in the expectation that prices would continue to rise.
 Kashi Ranganath seems to have been reluctant to take over the Kulkarni watan.
 As has been pointed out above, the relationship of the watandar with farmers in his inam was again based on political negotiations and hence required the watandar to have some control over local politics.
 Probably, Kashi Ranganath was not very sure about his ability to do so in a village like Borgoan.
 On the other hand, Kashi Ranganath's professed reluctance to acquire the Kulkarni watan could simply have been a bargaining ploy.
 Kashi Ranganath reappears in January 1708 as the Mudradhari of fort Vijayadurg, where he Shivaji II appoints him in place of Suryaji Ingle.
 He was asked to put down a disturbance.
 We next meet Mahadaji Kashi, Kashi Ranganath's son, in March 1708, when he was summoned to meet Shahu.
 Shahu was garnering support for his cause against Tarabai.
-Mahadaji Kashi was the Karkhanis of Vishalgad, and he was referred to Shahu as a loyal man by Krishnaji Parashuramxxv.
+Mahadaji Kashi was the Karkhanis of Vishalgad, and he was referred to Shahu as a loyal man by Krishnaji Parashuram.